top of page

 Vienna Opera & Art Song Festival presents its first Liederabend concert at Palais Palffy, featuring performances by renowned singers Boris Martinovich and Diana Elizabeth on April 17, 2026.

-In London, Kaufmann pointed out the disparity between performance fees and the high living costs, making it financially unsustainable for artists to work there [4].
-This issue is not unique to London, as similar economic pressures are felt by musicians worldwide, raising the question of whether being an opera singer can truly be considered a viable profession or merely a passion pursued against significant odds.
+In London, Kaufmann pointed out the disparity between performance fees and high living costs.
+This makes it financially unsustainable for artists to work there [4].
+This issue is not unique to London.
+Similar economic pressures affect musicians worldwide.
+It raises the question: Can being an opera singer truly be considered a viable profession or merely a passion pursued against significant odds?

 To address these challenges, there is a growing call for governments, especially in the USA and Western Europe, to reform their cultural policies.
-Investing in the arts, including classical music and opera, could provide long-term benefits for society by enhancing mental health and overall well-being [5].
-However, current funding priorities often lean towards other areas such as defense and social programs, leaving cultural sectors underfunded.
+Investing in the arts, including classical music and opera, could provide long-term benefits for society.
+These benefits include enhancing mental health and overall well-being [5].
+However, current funding priorities often lean towards other areas, such as defense and social programs.
+This leaves cultural sectors underfunded.

-Kaufmann's insights have sparked discussions about the sustainability of current models in opera houses and the responsibility of institutions to provide fair compensation and support for artists [6].
+Kaufmann's insights have sparked discussions about the sustainability of current models in opera houses.
+There is a responsibility for institutions to provide fair compensation and support for artists [6].

-The classical music and opera sectors are grappling with numerous hurdles, primarily stemming from diminishing government support.
+The classical music and opera sectors grapple with numerous hurdles, primarily stemming from diminishing government support.
 The cancellation of federal funding for initiatives like All Classical Radio has had a detrimental impact on accessibility and sustainability [7].
-Moreover, the high costs associated with producing opera and maintaining orchestras have led to a decline in the number of performances, further straining the industry [8].
+Moreover, the high costs associated with producing opera and maintaining orchestras have led to a decline in the number of performances.
+This further strains the industry [8].

 The Benefits of Classical Music and Opera